-During our first week in the United States, my husband and my cat and I settled in a hotel in Manhattan, in the very center.
+My husband and I spent our first week in the USA in a hotel in Manhattan, in the very center.
 When they booked it, they still had no idea what it was.
-New York has very old buildings.
-And Manhattan is an example.
+New York has a very old building.
+And Manhattan is an example of this.
 Houses of the beginning of the last century cannot even be called old.
-The subway in New York is older than the Moscow one, dirtier and with a sharper “ambre” (homeless people, drug addicts, etc.).
+The metro in New York is older than the Moscow metro, dirtier and with a sharper “amber” (homeless people, drug addicts, etc.).
 We arrived in July.
 I will never forget this stench!
-The smell of sewers and garbage cans mingling with the smell of grass is a hell of a mix.
+The smell of sewers and trash cans mixed with the smell of grass is a hell of a mix.
 And these are not some gateways, but 6th Avenue.
 I remember the first time we went to Central Park (how I dreamed of being there!), But the dirt and street "fragrances" around ruined everything.
-You can't see or feel it on TV.
+You can't see it or feel it on TV.

 And this is literally.
 I already wrote that the buildings in New York are old.
 The houses are mostly wooden, so they have enough such living creatures.
 My first job was in such a building.
 I will never forget how the bugs crawled over my legs.
 Brrr ...
 Still disgusting.
 Therefore, the search for a relatively new home takes a long time.